 79 Crosby St, New York, NY 10012

-One Brooklyn Bridge — For The Newest, Trendiest Hotel Across the Bridge
+One Brooklyn Bridge — For The Newest, Trendiest and Greenest Hotel Across the Bridge

 The third and latest iteration of the 1 Hotels lifestyle brand (with sister locations in Central Park and South Beach) 1 Brooklyn Bridge is pairing their core philosophy of melding eco-friendly design, sustainable architecture, philanthropic partnerships and superior service with the allure of East River panoramic views.
 Combining west coast chill with the thrill of the Big Apple?
 Hallelujah.